 Contact information including name, phone number, and email address.

-Project information including materials used, project description, course name, course number, professor name.
+Project information including materials used, project description, (course name, course number, professor name if applicable).

-7-10 project images (under 1MB), videos, drawings and/or other aids that demonstrate students’ support of healthier materials, including any coatings and/or adhesives used.
+Link to 7-10 project images (in one PDF file under 5MB), videos, drawings and/or other aids that demonstrate use of healthier materials, including any coatings and/or adhesives used.

 All submissions must be sent in electronic format.
 Finalists may be asked to submit physical material samples.